freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1660.1

 You can see the `character_id` there so you just need to find the matching id in the `characters` table to find out who it's for.
 Or...

-You added that as a foreign key, that means you can get all the data from both tables together.
-Introducing the `JOIN` command.
-Here's an example:
+You added that as a foreign key, that means you can get all the data from both with a `JOIN` command:

 ```sql
 SELECT columns FROM table_1 FULL JOIN table_2 ON table_1.primary_key_column = table_2.foreign_key_column;
 ```

 Enter a join command to see **all** the info from both tables.
 The two tables are `characters` and `more_info`.
-The columns are the `character_id` column from both tables since those are the keys.
+The columns are the `character_id` column from both tables since those are the linked keys.

 #### HINTS